briannemsick/barrage/CONTRIBUTING.rst

    focused on battle-hardened "production ready" features.
 Bleeding edge research ideas will rarely be incorporated.

 #.
-Please provide a code snippet and or example that demonstrates the use and API of
+Please provide a code snippet and or example that demonstrates the use case and
-   the proposed feature
+   the API of the proposed feature

 -------------